Today we are going to take a look at how to self host Bitwarden on a Raspberry Pi.

 1. Instructions – Self Host Bitwarden on a Raspberry Pi

 1. Ensure that you have Docker and Portainer installed on your Raspberry Pi.
-Technically, you don’t have to install Portainer, but I find it easier to manage my Docker containers that way, so I’ll be using that to set up Bitwarden.
+Technically, you don’t have to install Portainer, but I find it easier to manage my Docker containers that way, so I’ll be using that to install Bitwarden on a Raspberry Pi.

 2. Select Volumes then Add Volume.